-Outcome Evaluation questions Indicator(s) Method(s) Frequency 1 Services/systems and t he people in volved in them work better for and with people fac ing multiple disadvan tage 1.1 Experts by experience are meaningfully involved in developing services and systems.
-6a, 6b, 7.
-Local staff consultation.
+Outcome Evaluation questions Indicator(s) Method(s) Frequency 1 Services/systems and t he people in volved in them work better for and with people fac ing multiple disadvan tage 1.1 are meaningfully involved in developing services and systems.
+Experts by experience, local staff can provide examples of how the skills and views of experts by exp • Experts by experience, local staff and MEAM staff can provide examples of how the knowledge, skills and views of experts by experience have impacted on the development and delivery of Local staff consultation.
 MEAM staff consultation.
 MEAM Approach reporting tools.
 Field work annual.
 MEAM Approach reporting tools completed quarterly.
 Analysis biannual.
 1.2 Services are commissioned, designed and delivered based on evidence of what works best for people facing multiple disadvantage.
 2a, 2b, 4a, 4b, 6a, 6b, 7.
 People who have been supported under the MEAM Approach report that support and services were delivered in the way that best suited them.
 Local staff can articulate what works best for people facing multiple disadvantage and can highlight evidence on which their understanding is based.
 Local staff can describe how their understanding of what works best for people facing multiple disadvantage informs local work.
 Client interviews.
 Local staff consultation.
 MEAM staff consultation.
 MEAM Approach reporting tools.
 Field work annual.
 MEAM Approach reporting tools completed quarterly.
 Analysis biannual.
 1.3 People who would benefit from support are supported to access, 1a, 1b, 1c, 2a, 2b, 3a, 3b, 6a, 6b.
 People who have been supported under the MEAM Approach report that the way support was delivered enabled them to engage and remain Client interviews.
 Case studies.
 Field work annual.

-Outcome Evaluation questions Indicator(s) Method(s) Frequency engage and remain engaged with services. engaged with services, and can provide examples of this.
-Local staff report that the way in which support was delivered enabled people to engage and remain engaged with services, and can provide examples of this.
-Data from local areas indicates that a cohort of clients is being engaged through work using the MEAM Approach and that they are maintaining this engagement for the period where support is required.
-Local staff consultation.
-Common data framework Quarterly submission of CDF data.
-Analysis biannual.
+Outcome Evaluation questions Indicator(s) Method(s) Frequency engage and remain engaged with services.
 1.4 People receiving support have a positive experience of this support.
 2a, 2b, 3a, 3b, 6a, 6b.
 People who have been supported under the MEAM Approach report that they had a positive experience of this support, including (for example): Trusting relationships with people supporting them.
-Feeling listened to, respected and selfempowered.
+Feeling listened to, respected and self-empowered.
 Feeling that support was tailored to them.
 Not waiting for the support they need/want.
 Local staff report that the way in which support was delivered resulted in a more positive experience of support than would have been the case without work using the MEAM Approach, and can provide examples of this.
 Client interviews.
 Local staff consultation.
 Case studies.
 Annual.